Cleaning vinyl boat seats from dirt and stains can make a huge difference to the overall look and feel of your vessel.

 So how do you get the upholstery washed and prevent it from looking dull?

-We'll show you some simple tips and some inexpensive boat cleaning spray and cleaning products to assist you with those routine cleanings.
+We'll show you some simple tips and some inexpensive boat seat cleaner spray and cleaning products to assist you with those routine cleanings.

 Vinyl boat seats are most commonly found on sailboats, pontoons, yachts, speedboats and motorboats.